 In 1984 I was living and working as a translator in Magdeburg in East Germany.
 I talk about that time a lot because it had such a profound impact on how I think.
 A newspaper was posted through my letter box every day - Neues Deutschland.
 I never ordered it, never paid for it and couldn't find out how to stop it arriving.
 I listlessly flicked through it, unimpressed with the endless graphs of incredibly successful grain harvests which contrasted with the reality of the local bakery that never seemed to have enough bread.
 Reading it was an interesting lesson in German socialist propaganda but little else.

 When I arrived at the translating and interpreting agency where I worked, there was another literary treat in store for me each day - the only English paper that East German government allowed into free circulation: the left-wing Morning Star.
 It was the time of the Miners' Strikes so the front pages were always full of the bravery of the strikers, stubborn Thatcher and police brutality.
-At that time (I changed, promise!)
-I was one of the very few young Sheffield-born Conservative voters (swayed by the idea of a female Prime Minister) and assumed the Morning Star was as full of lies as Neues Deutschland.
+I'd never seen the paper in England, and the style of 'reporting' quickly led me to assume the Morning Star was as full of lies as Neues Deutschland.

 I remember asking an East German 'friend' (later found out she was a member of the Stasi secret police asked to watch over me) why she believed the East German newspapers told the truth.
 She answered with a question: "why do you think your newspapers (presumably not the Morning Star) tell the truth?".
 That point stayed with me.
 How do we ever know the truth unless we keep asking questions, and comparing the answers?